 (5) What reporting responsibilities does the county agency have?

-The county agency shall provide information to ODJFS about each individual to whom a waiver is granted under the provisions set forth in this rule for federal reporting and statistical analysis purposes only.
+The county agency shall provide information to ODJFS about each individual to whom a waiver is granted under the provisions described in this rule for federal reporting and statistical analysis purposes only.

 (H) What are the responsibilities of ODJFS?

-The ODJFS will monitor county agency implementation and compliance regarding the provisions set forth in this rule.
+The ODJFS will monitor county agency implementation and compliance regarding the provisions described in this rule.

 Promulgated Under: 119.03